Last Updated on February 1, 2024 by Electricalvolt

 Magnetizing Current and Power Factor

 The magnetizing current of the motor depends on the specific magnetic loading and the air gap length of the machine.
-A large air-gap length leads to higher magnetizing current and poor power factor.
+A large air-gap length leads to a higher magnetizing current and poor power factor.

 R= L/μA ——-(2)